Brief

 - on 9 October, in course of an international expedition organized

-- on 11 October, E. Habakuk ascends Island Peak (or
+- on 11 October, E. Habakuk ascends the Island Peak (or

 along with her French companion Michel Adam;